Gildeas secures settlement in misdiagnosis case

 Karen Dillon, 30, attended her GP surgery in August 2010 to undergo a cervical smear.
 This was forwarded to the pathology lab at Glasgow Royal Infirmary to be checked and the result was wrongly reported as negative.

-The case advanced by Gildeas, who started representing Karen in 2013, was that a small cervical tumour had started to grow which ought to have been identified by the smear test.
+The case advanced by Gildeas, which started representing Karen in 2013, was that a small cervical tumour had started to grow which ought to have been identified by the smear test.
 Had the smear been correctly reported, the tumour was still at an early stage and could have been removed without radical surgery, but the correct diagnosis did not take place until June 2011.

 In the intervening months, the tumour had grown to a size which meant Karen had to undergo a radical hysterectomy – removal of the uterus and other surrounding tissue – to save her life.
 Fortunately the surgery was successful and the cancerous tissue removed, however Karen will no longer be able to have children as a result.